altwalker/altwalker/docs/demo.md

 Altwalker walks randomly through the graph until all edges have been passed.

-- starts graphwalker service on default port 8887.
+- starts graphwalker REST service on default port 8887.
 - initializes graphwalker with `models/default.json` model and `random(edge_coverage(100))` generator stop condition.
 - communicates with graphwalker to get next step to be executed
 - executes the test in `tests` package associated with the step